KokoMania/FunctionGraderPy/README.md

 # 🧮 Python Submission Grader CLI

-A simple command-line interface (CLI) tool for managing and grading student submissions.
+A simple command-line interface (CLI) tool for managing and grading student submissions and or functions in general.
-This tool supports downloading submissions from Google Drive, running auto-grading tests, and clearing folders.
+This tool supports downloading submissions from Google Drive, running auto-grading tests, and clearing the submission folder.

 ---

 ## 🚀 Features

-- 🧾 Grade Python submissions automatically
+- 🧾 Grade Python functions automatically
 - 🔽 Download folders directly from Google Drive
 - 🧹 Clear the submissions folder safely
 - ⚙️ Configurable `config.json` (stores folder paths and default links)